Cozy Peach Kitchen

 If you've never tried BBQ sauce on pizza before, it's super flavorful!
 Yes, it's a little sweet, but the sweetness from the BBQ sauce is balanced out by the salty baked tofu and cheese.

-3 Pizza making tips
+• Pizza making tips

-4 Storage and reheating
+• Storage and reheating

-5 Looking for similar recipes?
+• Looking for similar recipes?

-Labeled ingredients used to make BBQ tofu pizza.
+Labeled ingredients used to make tofu pizza.

-• BBQ sauce: Choose a sweet brown-sugar-based BBQ sauce; think Sweet Baby Ray's or my sweet BBQ sauce recipe.
+• BBQ sauce: Choose a sweet brown-sugar-based BBQ sauce.
+Think Sweet Baby Ray's or my sweet BBQ sauce recipe.

 • Red onions: Just half of a large red onion is enough to balance out the sweetness of the BBQ sauce.

-Unless you plan to make homemade pizza dough, making the tofu is the most time-intensive part of this pizza.
-Good news: the tofu does not need to be pressed.
+Unless you plan to make homemade pizza dough, preparing the tofu is the most time-intensive part of tofu pizza.

 Diced tofu in a glass bowl.

-Dice tofu into 1" cubes, then transfer to a medium mixing bowl.
+Step 1: Dice tofu into 1" cubes, then transfer to a medium mixing bowl.
 Toss with olive oil, salt, pepper, and garlic powder.

 Cooked tofu on a white sheet pan.

-Bake at 350F for 20 minutes.
+Step 3: Bake at 350F for 20 minutes.
 The tofu will be starting to turn golden but won't be quite done.

-I like to sprinkle cornmeal on the pizza stone before adding the dough.
+Pro tip: I like to sprinkle cornmeal on the pizza stone before adding the dough.
 I've read that this is what they do at Mellow Mushroom (unknown if this is true), but it creates a nice barrier and adds a little bit of texture to the crust.

 Pizza dough topped with BBQ sauce.